Tuee22/effectful/docs/tutorials/04_testing_guide.md

 ## Learning Objectives

 By the end of this tutorial, you will:
-- Write unit tests for effect programs using pytest-mock
+- Write unit tests using generator-based mocking (no interpreters needed)
-- Test success paths and error paths
+- Test success paths and error paths with explicit Result types
-- Verify mock interactions
+- Mock effect responses step-by-step
-- Test program composition
+- Test program composition with yield from
 - Understand test organization strategies

 ## Setup